-You asked, Dr. Sigalove answered!
+You asked, and board-certified plastic surgeon Dr. Sigalove answered!

 Do Breast Implants Get Bigger As They Heal?